josephmcmac/JM-Dataverse-Toolbelt/README.md

-# XRM-Developer-Tool
+# JosephM Dynamics 365 Dev App

 This repository contains source code for

-1. MVVM Framework With UI, Dialogs and Object Entry Forms

-2. Libraries For Integration To Microsoft Dynamics CRM

-3. A Window Application With Several Features For Dynamics CRM Developers/Customisers Including
+1. A Window Desktop Application With Several Features For Dynamics CRM Developers/Customisers.
+This article provides details of features https://josephmcmac.wordpress.com/2018/12/12/josephm-dynamics-365-dev-app

-	* Importing Customisations In Excel Spreadsheet Into CRM

-	* Exporting Customisations Into CSV Files

-	* Exporting/Importing/Migrating Solutions And Data

-	* C# and JavaScript Code Generation For CRM Customisations

-	* Comparing Differences In Customisations Between CRM Instances

-4. A Visual Studio VSIX Plugin For Dynamics CRM Development
+2. A Visual Studio extension (VSIX)n For Dynamics CRM Development.
+This article provides details of features https://josephmcmac.wordpress.com/2017/12/20/dynamics-365-visual-studio-extention-josephm-xrm-vsix

-	* A Solution Template For Plugins, JavaScript and Test Scripts

-	* Deploy Web Resources And Plugins In Visual Studio IDE

-	* Generate C# Constants In Visual Studio IDE
+Both apps are built with a MVVM application pattern using with a Windows Presentation Foundation user interface

+The master branch uses SDK V6 assemblies which have some incompatibilities with latest versions.
+The Latest branch uses more recent assemblies and is currently compatible with latest Microsoft Dyanmics 365 online instance

+The Latest branch is used to build the installation MSI and VSIX used for Releases